ivanbicalho/flash-cli/README.md

 In this example we'll use txt and c# files, but you can define any kind of files.

-To create a new template, you just have to add a new folder inside de folder **flash-templates**, which have to located together with flash executable.
+To create a new template, you just have to add a new folder inside the folder **flash-templates**, which has to be located together with flash executable.

 Inside your folder, just put your template files and a **config.json**.